-PL D ENVELOPE.
-PLEASE MARK YOUR VOTE IN BLUE OR BLACI N HERE ⊠ 1.
-The election of two Directors for a term of three years and until their successors are elected and qualified: NOMINEES: 2.
-FOR AGAINST ABSTAI The ratification of the selection of KPMG LLP as the Company's independent registered public accounting firm: □ V F FOR ALL NOMINEES O Mr. Mr. Fiedler O Mr. Wellborn WITHHOLD AUTHORITY FOR ALL NOMINEES FOR ALL EXCEPT 3.
-Advisory vote to approve executive (See instructions below) wil Dir thi TH DI This Proxy, when properly executed, will be voted in the manner rected by the undersigned stockholder.
-If no direction is made, this Prox II be voted in accordance with the recommendation of the Board of rectors.
-The proxies cannot vote your shares unless you sign and return is Proxy.
-HIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF RECTORS OF MOHAWK INDUSTRIES, INC. AND MAY BE EVOKED BY THE STOCKHOLDER PRIOR TO ITS EXERCISE.
-INS STRUCTIONS: To withhold authority to vote for any individual nominee(s), mark "FOR ALL EXCEPT" and fill in the circle next to each nominee you wish to withhold, as shown here: and that change the address on your account, please check the box at right indicate your new address in the address space above.
-Please note changes to the registered name(s) on the account may not be mitted via this method.
+HERE ⊠ FOR AGAINST ABSTAIN 1.
+The election of three Directors for a term of three years and until their successors are 2.
+The ratification of the selection of KPMG LLP as ΙI elected and qualified: the Company's independent registered public NOMINEES: accounting firm: $\circ$ Mr III FOR ALL NOMINEES 3.
+Advisory vote to approve executive compensation, 0 Mr. Lorberbaum as disclosed in the Company's Proxy Statement for 0 Dr. Smith Bogart WITHHOLD AUTHORITY the 2014 Annual Meeting of Stockholders: FOR ALL NOMINEES This Proxy, when properly executed, will be voted in the manner directed by FOR ALL EXCEPT the undersigned stockholder.
+If no direction is made, this Proxy will be voted in (See instructions below) accordance with the recommendation of the Board of Directors.
+The proxies cannot vote your shares unless you sign and return this Proxy.
+THIS PROXY IS SOLICITED ON BEHALF OF THE BOARD OF DIRECTORS OF MOHAWK INDUSTRIES, INC. AND MAY BE REVOKED BY THE STOCKHOLDER PRIOR TO ITS EXERCISE.
+INSTRUCTIONS: To withhold authority to vote for any individual nominee(s), mark "FOR ALL EXCEPT" and fill in the circle next to each nominee you wish to withhold, as shown here: To change the address on your account, please check the box at right and indicate your new address in the address space above.
+Please note that changes to the registered name(s) on the account may not be submitted via this method.
+Date: Signature of Stockholder Date: Signature of Stockholder

-Signature o of Shareholder Date: Signature of Shareholder Date: Note: te: Please sign exactly as your name or names appear on this Proxy.
+Note: Please sign exactly as your name or names appear on this Proxy.
 When shares are held jointly, each holder should sign.
 When signing as executor, administrator, attorney, trustee or guardian, please give full title as such.
 If the signer is a corporation, please sign full corporate name by duly authorized officer, giving full title as such.
 If signer is a partnership, please sign in partnership name by authorized person.